 I was born and raised on a farm outside of Moose Jaw.
 I had the priveledge to live and teach in London, England and to travel the world.
 Thailand, Mexico, Italy, Poland, Scotland, Ireland, France, and all across Canada and the United States.
 I have seen sever poverty that many can't even imagine, all the way to the richest of the riches.
 And through all that, some how I ended up right where I started and right where I said I would never move back to, Moose Jaw.

 I have the most amazingly beautiful miracle sons who challenge me to be the most amazing mom I can, even when I feel like I am failing.
 I am beyond BLESSED and grateful for their presence in my life as I was told since I was young that I may not be able to be a mom.
 Being a mom is my real job and my real passion that I dedicate my life to, everything else is just a plus.
-I am married to my best friend and the love of my life.
-The man who brings me back to earth when life throws me around and the man that I would walk to the end of the world for.
 I am an auntie to strange little life forms that make my heart melt daily and I am a sister to the coolest siblings who make me so insanely proud to be a Mealing.
 I am daughter to the most loving and supportive parents that God could have ever blessed me with and without their endless love and true support I would not have made it to where I am.
 I am Karen Nicole Mealing-Jordan.